 - within your pet’s intestines.

-In our next blog, we’ll try to put this all together as a benchmark.
+In our next blog, we’ll try to put all these necessary nutritional building blocks together as a benchmark.

 The above information should set up the prologue for the next three blogs on choosing pet foods:

-- Beyond Grain Free; Is kibble sufficient for your pet’s health?
+- Beyond Grain Free; Is kibble optimal for your pet’s health?